daedalus90/us-liberal-party/platform.md

 1. (PF03): Government is a necessary evil that must provide value greater than the liberty sacraficed at its expense.
 1. (PF11): A government cannot exempt itself from the laws it holds it's citizen to.
 1. (PF04): Favor simplicity over complexity.
+1. (PF12): Our environment forms our culture, and us.
 1. (PF05): Policy should allow for greater freedom of movement and socioeconomic mobility.
 1. (PF10): Policy should allow for equal treatment of indiviudals under the law.
 1. (PF07): Pragmatism over idealism.